mxunit/sublime-text-2-mxunit/README.md

-## MXUnit Test Runner Plugin for Sublimetext
+## MXUnit Test Runner Plugin for [Sublime Text 2](http://www.sublimetext.com/)

 ### Description
-A plugin for Sublimetext 2 that runs MXUnit tests.
+A plugin for Sublime Text 2 that runs MXUnit tests.

 _As of Jan-1-2012, this is brand new, unstable, and likely has numerous issues._

 ### How it works
+ - Open an MXUnit testcase in Sublime Text 2
  - To run all tests for an MXUnit testcase hit ```alt+r```
  - To run a single test, move your cursor to the test function and hit ```shift+alt+r```
  - To re-run last test  hit ```ctrl+alt+r```